THiS Connect London

 Driving impact more efficiently with UserTesting AI

 Teams today are being asked to do more with less.
-The question for many organisations is: How can we scale with fewer people and shrinking budgets?
-Research has shown that 65% of designers feel they don’t have the resources they need from research teams and 44% of UX researchers say they can’t keep up with their requests.
+The question for many organizations is: How can we scale with fewer people and shrinking budgets?
+Research has shown that 65% of designers feel they don’t have the resources they need from research teams, and 44% of UX researchers say they can’t keep up with their requests.
 We advocate approaching these common bottlenecks as unique opportunities for growth and are working on solutions to help teams navigate these areas.

 Partnership